rflynn/spill-chick/README.txt

 Author: Ryan Flynn <parseerror+spill-chick@gmail.com>

-spill-chick is a context-sensitive spelling/grammar/language checker designed to recognize spelling and grammar errors which pass existing checkers but result in bogus text.
+spill-chick is a context-sensitive language checker designed to correct spelling and grammar errors which pass existing checkers.

 There are all sorts of typing errors one can make.

 	transcription error .................... speling is hard
+	transposition error .................... causal Friday
 	homophone error ........................ peace of crap
-	transposition error .................... causal Friday
 	grammatical error ...................... your right!
 	word merging/splitting ................. always miss spelling stuff botched idioms ......................... for all intensive purposes